top of page

 In this guide, we break down all the major expenses—flights, accommodation, food, car rental, and activities—and share our top tips to help you plan your Tasmania trip on a family-friendly budget.

-1. Flight Costs from India to Tasmania
+1. Flight Costs: India to Tasmania

 You'll first fly into Melbourne or Sydney, then take a domestic flight to Hobart or Launceston.
 While Delhi has a direct flight to Melbourne, most other Indian cities route through Singapore or Kuala Lumpur to reach Melbourne or Sydney.